areebkhan274427/Compresser-Decompresser/README.md

 Made a GUI to compress a txt file into a gzip file and decode the encoded text file (compressed into gzip file).

-Was able to compress a file of size 2668 kb to 5kb.
+Was able to compress a file of size 1.97GB to 5.45MB.

 Used java awt and java swing to design a GUI.
 # Video Demo